 Some customer bills are still linked to the Rateable Value (RV) of their home and these bills will increase by more than metered customers.
 This is because - in general - unmetered customers use more water.
-We are gradually reducing the proportion of unmetered bills that is linked to RV and replacing this with fixed charges.
-We introduced a fixed charge for unmetered water in 2020-21 and did the same for wastewater in 2021-22.
+We are gradually reducing the proportion of unmetered bills that is linked to RV and replacing this with a fixed charge.
+We introduced a fixed charge for unmetered water customers in Powys in 2020-21 and did the same for wastewater in 2021-22.
 We're making very gradual changes to these charges, taking account of the other pressures on customers next year through higher inflation.